 Orlando in the Fall

 - Autumn in Orlando brings highs in the 80s and 90s and lows in the upper 60s, with monthly precipitation of about 3.7 inches.
 Pack like you would for summer at home and you'll be fine during the day, but bring along a light jacket or wrap for nighttime activities.

 - The winters feature high temperatures in the 70s and lows in the 60s.
 Winter also brings infrequent rain showers and much lower humidity than the other seasons, with average monthly precipitation of 2.4 inches.
 Pretty much anything goes for clothing during winter based on personal preference — from shorts and pants to skirts.

-Orlando's rainy season is between June and September, so if you're visiting during that time expect afternoon thundershowers and carry an umbrella with you.
+When is rainy season in Florida?
+The Orlando rainy season is between June and September, so if you're visiting during that time expect afternoon thundershowers and carry an umbrella with you.
 August through late October is hurricane season, which can bring high winds and heavy rains.
 Be prepared for Central Florida's year-round rain by bringing along a lightweight poncho so you don't have to purchase one on vacation - they can cost up to $10 at local theme parks and attractions, so planning ahead will keep you dry and will keep more money in your wallet!

 Also, plan your days for the rain.
-If you're heading to Walt Disney World or other theme parks, plan to head to the 'weather permitting' activities like rides in the morning and early afternoon, and save indoor shows and theaters for the rainy afternoon.
+If you're heading to Walt Disney World or other theme parks, plan to head to the "weather permitting" activities like rides in the morning and early afternoon, and save indoor shows and theaters for the rainy afternoon.
 You can also plan to leave the parks and head to Downtown Disney for shopping & dinner, or head back to your hotel room to rest.
 After the rain has passed, plan on going back to the park to catch nighttime fireworks displays!